 This course is designed as an introduction to reading theory and instructional methods.
-Examines a variety of approaches to the teaching of reading.
+Examines a variety of approaches to teaching reading.
 Simulation activities allow students to explore and critique current instructional practices and techniques.
 Prerequisite: EDU 310.
 Field experience required.
 Offered annually in the Fall Semester